jayng9663/MPD-Album-Art/README.md

 Simply run the `album.sh` in any terminal which supports img2sixel.

 ## Config
-To use a backup album, set $BACKUP_ALBUM variable in `album.sh` to the backup image full path.
+- Backup album: To use a backup album, set the BACKUP_ALBUM variable in `album.sh` to the backup image full path.
+- Album size: To change the album display size, change the ALBUM_SIZE variable in `album_bg.sh` to the px you want.

 ## Screenshot
 ![alt text](https://wiki.hkvfs.com/images/1/1b/Ncmcpp_with_album_art_example_1.png)